Last Modified: 06 Jul 2016

 Day 3 Chitwan National Park

-This morning you’ll take a local bus across to Chitwan National Park (approximately 6 hours), which sits at the base of the Himalayas.
+This morning you’ll travel by private vehicle across to Chitwan National Park (approximately 6 hours), which sits at the base of the Himalayas.
 UNESCO declared the area a World Heritage site in 1984, and it offers some of the best wildlife viewing in Asia, with rhino, deer, monkeys and a wide array of birdlife including the infamous Nepalese wild chickens all here.
 Arrive and settle in to your accommodation before jumping on a bike to explore a local village.
 In the evening, prepare for tomorrow’s exploration of the park with a presentation on the park's history, flora and fauna.

 Day 4 Chitwan National Park